Belarusian language: 1933 reform of Belarusian grammar

 The Reform of Belarusian Grammar (1933) had been brought out quite unexpectedly, supposedly [Stank 1936], with the project published in the central newspaper of the Belarusian Communist Party (Zviazda) on 1933-06-28 and the decree of the Council of People's Commissars (Council of Ministers) of BSSR issued on 1933-08-28, to gain the status of law on 1933-09-16.

 There had been some post-facto speculations, too, that the 1930 project of the reform (as prepared by people who were no longer seen as politically "clean"), had been given for the "purification" to the "nats-dems" competition in the Academy of Sciences, which would explain the "block" nature of the differences between the 1930 and 1933 versions.
-Peculiarly, Yan Stankyevich in his notable critique of the reform [Stank 1936] failed to mention the 1930 project, dating the reform project to 1932.
+Peculiarly, Jan Stankievič in his notable critique of the reform [Stank 1936] failed to mention the 1930 project, dating the reform project to 1932.

 The reform resulted in the grammar officially used, with further amendments, in Byelorussian SSR and modern Belarus.
 Sometimes this grammar is called the official grammar of the Belarusian language, to distinguish it from the pre-reform grammar, known as the classic grammar or Taraškievica.
-It is also known as narkamauka, after the word narkamat, a Belarusian abbreviation for People's Commissariat (ministry).
+It is also known as narkamaŭka, after the word narkamat, a Belarusian abbreviation for People's Commissariat (ministry).
 The latter term bears a derogatory connotation.

 The officially announced causes for the reform were: